Available with Business Analyst license.

 Real-world example: Locating a new store using existing customer residences

-To begin, you might purchase a mailing list of households with similar demographics in the expansion market, geocode them using the Customer Setup wizard, then calculate the centroid by the number of prospects.
+To begin, you might obtain a list of households with similar demographics in the expansion market, geocode them using the Customer Setup wizard, then calculate the centroid by the number of prospects.
 The resulting centroid would be a good place to start looking for a new location.

 Example of a clustered Find Optimal Store Locations using locations